-Schoen lake and area gives you access to wilderness hiking, fishing and camping, the lake is one of the most beautiful lakes on Vancouver Island.
+Schoen Lake on Vancouver Island and area gives you access to wilderness hiking, fishing and camping, the lake is one of the most beautiful lakes on Vancouver Island.
 Schoen lake park is located northwest of Campbell River in the nimpkish valley, the park is a little more primitive than some parks, but the chance to view nature in all its glory more than makes up for the lack of modern amenities.
 This is a nice lake with breathtaking beauty all around it.

-Access to Schoen Lake Provincial Park is on davie road (gravel), about 12 km south of Island Highway 19, north of Sayward.
-Paddlers can launch a car top boat from the end of Davie road.
+Access to Schoen Lake Provincial Park is on davie road (gravel), about 12 km south of Hoomak Lake rest area on Island Highway 19, north of Sayward.
+Paddlers can launch a car-top boat from the end of Davie road.
 The lake has a good population of cutthroat and rainbow trout.
 The best fishing is done with a fly at the where the creeks enter the lake or by trolling.
 The best time to fish is right before dark when the fish begin to rise for the night bite.